Endless runner: Mobile gaming boom and emergence of genre

 The emergence of the touchscreen on smart phones and tablets paved the way for the type of simplistic game controls which gave birth to the modern genre.

 Doodle Jump (April 2009), a vertical scroller, was one of the first mobile titles to be endless, with game only ending when falling to the bottom of the screen or hitting an obstacle.
 It was to pave the way for even more popular titles.

-The prototypical endless runner, building on Doodle Jump's success, was Canabalt (a common misconception is that Canabalt was the first modern endless runner, but Ovenbreak was added to the App Store in June of 2009, two months prior to the release of Canabalt on August 2009), an indie game developed by Adam Saltsman in which the player flees from a city being destroyed by giant robots that is procedurally generated and infinite.
+The prototypical endless runner, building on Doodle Jump's success, was Canabalt (a common misconception is that Canabalt was the first modern endless runner, but Ovenbreak was added to the App Store in June 2009, two months prior to the release of Canabalt in August 2009), an indie game developed by Adam Saltsman in which the player flees from a city being destroyed by giant robots that is procedurally generated and infinite.
 Cannabalt used distance gained as the main scoring system.
 These were both common elements of subsequent runners.
 The 2D scroller limited movement to leaping and dodging obstacles simply by touching the screen, overcoming control limitation of touchscreen devices.
 Adult Swim Games soon asked Saltsman for permission to adapt Canabalt's design into their own title, and released Robot Unicorn Attack (2010).
 It became an internet meme due to Adult Swim's larger audience and its quirky themes.

 Within just months, the App Store was full of 2D endless runner clones.
 Some of the more popular 2D mobile titles included Tiny Wings (February 2011), Jetpack Joyride (September 2011), Punch Quest (2012) and Flappy Bird (2013).
 Running with Friends (2013) is notable in its effort to integrate with Facebook to support social multiplayer running.